-(37) Bodies, body parts, sections or tissues may only be released to a UNE contracted certified undertaker, or other designated certified undertaker, for transfer between facilities where Anatomy teaching and research is conducted.
+- (46) Before transferring body donors between universities, the necessity and capability of transferring must be discussed and agreed upon between each university's anatomy license holders. - (47) A Body transfer Agreement must be signed by a UNE anatomy license holder and an anatomy from the receiving/sending institution. - (48) Anatomy lab staff of both universities should organise the transfer with the help of the UNE Transfer Checklist. - (49) Bodies, body parts, sections or tissues may only be released to a UNE contracted certified undertaker, or other designated certified undertaker, for transfer between facilities where Anatomy teaching and research is conducted.
 Such transfer must only occur under the supervision of a nominated Anatomy Facility employee.
-In supervising such transfer, the person/persons, are responsible for ensuring that:

-- a. there is correct identification of the body and correct document/s accompanying the body; - b. the UNE Anatomy Register, or Retained Body Part Register, is signed and dated by the designated undertaker and the UNE Anatomy Facility Technical Officer and/or designated, inducted UNE Anatomy Facility employee; - c. the transfer is conducted quickly; - d. the body/ies, body part/s, section/s, or tissues are transported directly between the two facilities, using appropriate equipment; - e. the body/ies, body part/s, section/s, human tissues are shielded in such a manner as to prevent viewing by members of the University community or general public; and - f. the body/ies, body part/s, section/s, human tissues is/are secured in such a manner as to prevent unauthorised access; and - g. all appropriate Occupational Health and Safety procedures will be followed by the relevant parties. - (38) Each facility will have its own body transfer register.
-When a body or human tissue is moved from one facility to another: - a. the relevant despatching Anatomy staff member, must record the "transfer out of the facility", of the body/body
+In supervising such transfer, the person/persons, are responsible for ensuring that: - a. there is correct identification of the body and correct document/s accompanying the body; - b. the UNE Anatomy Register, or Retained Body Part Register, is signed and dated by the designated undertaker and the UNE Anatomy Facility Technical Officer and/or designated, inducted UNE Anatomy Facility employee; - c. the transfer is conducted quickly; - d. the body/ies, body part/s, section/s, or tissues are transported directly between the two facilities, using appropriate equipment; - e. the body/ies, body part/s, section/s, human tissues are shielded in such a manner as to prevent viewing by members of the University community or general public; and - f. the body/ies, body part/s, section/s, human tissues is/are secured in such a manner as to prevent unauthorised access; and - g. all appropriate Occupational Health and Safety procedures will be followed by the relevant parties. - (50) Each facility will have its own body transfer register.
+When a body or human tissue is moved from one facility to another: - a. the relevant despatching Anatomy staff member, must record the "transfer out of the facility", of the body/body part/section/human tissue, in the facility's Anatomy Body Register, recording details of the institution/university to which the body/body part/section/human tissue is/are being released; and - b. the relevant receiving Anatomy staff member must record the "transfer into the facility", of the body/body part/section/human tissue received, in that facility's Anatomy Body Register, recording details of the despatching institution/university from which the body/human tissue has been received. - (51) Each facility's body transfer register is to be updated as transfers occur.
+Under no circumstances should bodies/body parts/sections/human tissues, be removed from, or introduced to, an anatomy facility without concurrent update of the relevant body transfer register.

-- part/section/human tissue, in the facility's Anatomy Body Register and Body Transfer Register, recording details of the institution/university to which the body/body part/section/human tissue is/are being released; and - b. the relevant receiving Anatomy staff member must record the "transfer into the facility", of the body/body part/section/human tissue received, in that facility's Anatomy Body Register and Body Transfer Register, recording details of the despatching institution/university from which the body/human tissue has been received. - (39) Each facility's body transfer register is to be updated as transfers occur.
-Under no circumstances should bodies/body parts/sections/human tissues, be removed from, or introduced to, an anatomy facility without concurrent update of the relevant body transfer register. - (40) Depending upon the purpose of the transfer, upon updating the body transfer register, the transfer supervisor must ensure that the body/human tissue is secured, either by placing it in appropriate storage or delivering it to an appropriate Anatomy employee.
+(52) Depending upon the purpose of the transfer, upon updating the body transfer register, the transfer supervisor must ensure that the body/human tissue is secured, either by placing it in appropriate storage or delivering it to an appropriate Anatomy employee.